dot-bob/RRF-LittleMonster/README.md

 # RRF-LittleMonster
 ReprapFirmware for the Tevo Little Monster with stock MKS sbase.

-Copy files to the sdcard to install.
+Copy files located in the sd_card folder to the root of the Little Monster sd card to install.

 Stock wiring has the thermistor inputs swapped.
-Bed thermistor is placed on TH1 and hotend thermistor on TH2.
+Bed thermistor will need to be placed on TH1 and hotend thermistor on TH2.

 Source code for the binary is located here:
 [https://github.com/dot-bob/RepRapFirmware](https://github.com/dot-bob/RepRapFirmware)